Rynoxx/sentora-whmcs/README.md

 ## Installation instructions ##

 ### Sentora ###
-1. Add the repository to your Sentora installation and install the module using the following commands:
+1. Add the repository to your Sentora installation and install the module using the following terminal commands:
 ```
 	zppy repo add https://zppy.grid-servers.net
 	zppy update
 	zppy install whmcs
 ```
-2. Configure which usergroups that should be allowed to access the WHMCS module on Sentora using the Module Admin tool `http://example.com/?module=moduleadmin`
+2. Configure which usergroups that should be allowed to access the WHMCS module on Sentora using the Module Admin tool `http://url.toyoursentora.tld/?module=moduleadmin`
-3. Configure the WHMCS module according to the form on the module page `http://example.com/?module=whmcs`
+3. Configure the WHMCS module according to the form on the module page `http://url.toyoursentora.tld/?module=whmcs`

 ### WHMCS ###